 Taste of Home

-After spending all the time to make homemade bread, the last thing you want is for it to go stale before you finish it.
+After taking the time to make homemade bread, the last thing you want is for it to go stale before you finish eating it.
 Storing bread properly is key.
-Homemade bread lasts between 3-4 days when properly stored.
-Bread boxes work exceptionally well at keeping your bakes fresh for a few days.
-And remember, if you can’t finish your bread in a few days’ time, you can always freeze it.
-Bread lasts for up to 3-6 months in the freezer.
+Homemade bread lasts for 3 to 4 days when stored correctly.
+Bread boxes work exceptionally well for keeping your bakes fresh for a few days.
+If you can’t finish your bread in a few days’ time, learn how to freeze bread—it’ll last for 3 to 6 months in the freezer.

 Bread Baking Supplies

-Fortunately, it doesn’t take a lot of extra gear or gadgets to get into bread baking.
-A quality stand mixer certainly helps and you’ll definitely need a loaf pan or two, but not much more to get started.
+You don’t need a lot of extra gear or gadgets to get into bread baking.
+A quality stand mixer certainly helps, and you’ll definitely need a loaf pan or two, but you don’t need much else to get started.

-If you catch the bread bug, you can invest in all sorts of bread baking gear to make whipping up your favorite recipe a joy.
-A great serrated knife ($76), a dough whisk ($13) and even a countertop proofer ($170) can make enjoying homemade bread easier than ever.
-Bread machines can also be super useful in the kitchen, especially when you’ve got some great bread maker recipes.
+If you catch the bread baking bug, you can invest in all sorts of bread making tools to make whipping up your favorite recipe a joy.
+A great serrated knife, a dough whisk and even a countertop proofer can make homemade bread even easier.
+Bread machines can also be super useful in the kitchen, especially when you’ve got easy bread machine recipes.

-Check out Taste of Home’s Test Kitchen-approved bakeware line to give your gear an upgrade.
+When it comes to baking pans, check out the Taste of Home cookware and bakeware line to give your gear an upgrade.